“Ignore those who say just get over it. Healing is a process.”

 Blogging is definitely bae, but journaling has always been my first love.
 Journaling is one of my go-to situations when I am feeling really depressed.
 I started doing this before I started talking to anyone and a lot of times it was really great for me to get all of my emotions out.
 When you’re only talking to yourself there is no one to judge you or make you feel worse about your current situation.
 A lot of times I end up crying, but it’s cathartic because I need to unload all of these things from my brain.
 Writing everything down candidly and without any filters helps take the burden off my mind and pain out of my body.

-If you have any other tips or just want to talk about your experience PLEASE feel free to share below.
+If you have any other tips or just want to talk about your experience PLEASE feel free to share them below.
 This is a safe space!
 Peace & love dolls.